Wednesday, 10 February 2016

 ─ "I’m frightened, John" ─I remember to have said, in my panic and helplessness.

-A crack in the brushwood vibrated then slightly, perhaps some scary rat that the snake preferred to scorn.
+A crack in the brushwood vibrated then slightly, perhaps a fearful rat that the snake preferred to ignore.

 ─ "Don't move, please" ─I heard again, but this time the words were Miguel’s.